WHAT ARE WE UP TO?

 Why not make a weekend of it and book at our Bosman Vineyard Cottage or treat yourself to a night or two in the luxurious Andreas Guest House next door.
 Bosman Wine Club members qualify for a special discount of 30% off to stay at Andreas Guest House, renowned for its personal service and delicious breakfasts.

-This time last year Corlea was wilting in the baking heat of Angers in the Loire Valley of France.
-You might remember she joined the Chenin Blanc Association on a trip there to attend the first ever Chenin Blanc International Congress.
+This time last year, Corlea was wilting in the baking heat of Angers in the Loire Valley of France.
+You might remember she joined the Chenin Blanc Association on a trip there to attend the first-ever Chenin Blanc International Congress.

-This year, to celebrate International Chenin Blanc Day on 17 June, and to reach across barriers created by geographical distance and Covid isolation, Corlea reached out to Domaine Huet winemaker Sarah Hwang to reminisce about their visit and discuss the touch points between Chenins made on either side of the planet though with the same philosophy of heritage, sustainability and care of ancient vineyards and time honoured practices.
+This year, to celebrate International Chenin Blanc Day on 17 June and to reach across barriers created by geographical distance and Covid isolation, Corlea reached out to Domaine Huet winemaker Sarah Hwang to reminisce about their visit and discuss the touch points between Chenins made on either side of the planet through with the same philosophy of heritage, sustainability and care of ancient vineyards and time honoured practices.

 NEW IN STOCK

-You might have not have noticed but the new 2018 vintage of our retro rock star Twyfeling Cinsaut has just been released.
+You might not have noticed, but the new 2018 vintage of our retro rock star Twyfeling Cinsaut has just been released.
 Reminder: 2017 vintage was awarded 5 stars in the Platter Guide and sold out weeks after that announcement.
 So it might be prudent to stock up now before the launch of this year’s Platter Guide.

 Cinsaut was used to make the popular ‘vin ordinare’ in the 60s and 70s when it was known for its value-for-money quality.
-But ‘ordinary’ does not feature in Corlea’s vocabulary and instead she has championed this varietal, made from an organic single vineyard on the historic Twyfeling farm, creating a wine that holds the perfect balance between luscious fruit and savoury notes, exhibiting an elegance that is classic but definitely not old-fashioned.
+But ‘ordinary’ does not feature in Corlea’s vocabulary, and instead, she has championed this varietal, made from an organic single vineyard on the historic Twyfeling farm, creating a wine that holds the perfect balance between luscious fruit and savoury notes, exhibiting an elegance that is classic but definitely not old-fashioned.
 This is a wine to keep, a wine to celebrate, and even a wine to show off and impress.